aagg1234/first-angular2-app/other.md

 [https://www.gitkraken.com/]()

 ## ConEmu
 ConEmu is a console emulator with tabs.
-It is very handy to open multiple command prompts, bashes or other shells.
+It is very handy to open multiple command prompts, bashes or other shells on one window seperated by tabs.
 It is possible to download an installer or a portable version.

 [http://conemu.github.io/]()